roozbehsayadi/Forms-HW-Backend-and-Frontend/README.md

 This is a simple program we wrote for our Internet Engineering course at Shahid Beheshti University.
 The general idea is, users can open the application and see a list of forms.
 They can choose a form from that list, and fill it with their information.
 Then their information will be sent to the back-end to be processed.
 Also, there's an admin who can add forms by sending some requests to the back-end.
 I will explain types of requests and front-end abilities in more detail at the rest of the README.

+## See the Result

+You can check the project out with [This Link](https://damp-brook-52073.herokuapp.com/).

 ## Running on Your System

 You have to install Node.js on your system.
 You can check if you already have it by typing this command: